rpapaluca/intro-QIIME2-mammal/episodes/section-1-importing-cleaning-and-quality-control-of-the-data.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Denoising the data
-Trimmed sequences are now quality assessed using the dada2 plugin within QIIME2. dada2 denoises data by modelling and correcting Illumina-sequenced amplicon errors, and infers exact amplicon sequence variants (ASVs), resolving differences of as little as 1 nucleotide.
+Trimmed sequences are now quality assessed using the `dada2` [plugin within QIIME2](https://pubmed.ncbi.nlm.nih.gov/27214047/). `dada2` denoises data by modelling and correcting Illumina-sequenced amplicon errors, and infers exact amplicon sequence variants (ASVs), resolving differences of as little as 1 nucleotide.
 Its workflow consists of filtering, de-replication, reference‐free chimera detection, and paired‐end reads merging, resulting in a feature or ASV table.

-::: Note
+::: callout
 This step may long time to run (i.e. hours), depending on files sizes and computational power.
 :::